-Source: California Health Interview Survey, 2020 statistically unstable vision and dental insurance plans for the most vulnerable populations in the service area.
+Source: California Health Interview Survey, 2020 statistically unstable

+Community members, particularly nonprofit leaders, voiced concerns and challenges with medical, vision and dental insurance plans for the most vulnerable populations in the service area.
 As one service provider shared, "In honesty, the Medi-Cal families are taken care of, but the families who have inadequate insurance through their jobs - that is where they have a harder time."